TheThingsNetwork/lorawan-stack/doc/content/contributing/documentation.md

 For developement you can make change to the `config.toml`.
 If you want to make permanent changes you need to edit `config.tmpl` and run `mage docs:config` then commit your changes.

+## Resources

+Leave images and others sources you are using in the same folder as your written file.